 The Updated Dot Plot

 The FOMC members’ new dot plot of the median fed funds rate forecast is illustrative of the expectation for further rate increases in the months and years ahead.
 The current consensus is for 3 rate hikes in 2018, and continued hikes through 2020.

 Source: U.S. Federal Reserve.
 December 2017.

-If your business is considering funding for important projects this year, you may be considering ways to hedge interest rate exposure.
+If your school is considering financing for critical campus projects this summer you may be considering ways to hedge interest rate exposure.
 While projects come in all different shapes and sizes, there are some important questions to consider as you prioritize and evaluate your options:

 If you do not have an appetite for assuming the interest rate risk, fixing your financing cost becomes very important.

 2) What are the estimated project expenses?
 What is the project timeline and how long will it take to complete the project?

 Projects with longer implementation timelines have greater exposure to interest rate risk as the rates associated with traditional financing products are not fixed until the project is complete.

 3) What financing terms are you considering?